The Best Luxury Small Group Tour of Southeast Asia

 Nursery on Canal

+Ho Chi Minh City.
+Located near the mouth of the Mekong, this city was once nothing more than swampland inhabited by a few Khmer people.
+Today it is Vietnam’s largest and most metropolitan city, with its official name, but most everyone still calls it Saigon.
 The city of over 9 million people is a prototypical large Asian city with an impressive modern skyline overlooking busy streets overflowing with, for western visitors, chaotic scooter, motorcycle and other traffic.

-Day 10: Saigon.
-(Breakfast, Lunch and Dinner) You will start your exploration of Saigon with a visit to the Reunification Palace.
+You will start your day in the morning with a visit to the Reunification Palace.
 This was the headquarters of the United States supported South Vietnamese government and has been left largely as it appeared on the day the Viet Cong’s tanks crashed through the gate and claimed victory for the North.
 The original furniture, equipment rooms, and war rooms remain untouched, all the way down to the rotary phones on the desks and strategic maps on the walls.
-In the middle of the crowded city, this large structure and its vast grounds are a fascinating time warp taking you back to the early 1970’s.

 Notre Dame Cathedral